popany/notes/c_cpp/libs/grpc/Documentation/What_is_gRPC/Introduction_to_gRPC.md

 ## Protocol buffer versions

 While [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) have been available to open source users for some time, most examples from this site use protocol buffers version 3 (proto3), which has a slightly simplified syntax, some useful new features, and supports more languages.
-Proto3 is currently available in Java, C++, Dart, Python, Objective-C, C#, a lite-runtime (Android Java), Ruby, and JavaScript from the protocol buffers GitHub repo, as well as a Go language generator from the golang/protobuf GitHub repo, with more languages in development.
-You can find out more in the proto3 language guide and the reference documentation available for each language.
-The reference documentation also includes a formal specification for the .proto file format.
+Proto3 is currently available in Java, C++, Dart, Python, Objective-C, C#, a lite-runtime (Android Java), Ruby, and JavaScript from the [protocol buffers GitHub repo](https://github.com/google/protobuf/releases), as well as a Go language generator from the [golang/protobuf GitHub repo](https://github.com/golang/protobuf), with more languages in development.
+You can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and the [reference documentation](https://developers.google.com/protocol-buffers/docs/reference/overview) available for each language.
+The reference documentation also includes a [formal specification](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec) for the `.proto` file format.

 In general, while you can use proto2 (the current default protocol buffers version), we recommend that you use proto3 with gRPC as it lets you use the full range of gRPC-supported languages, as well as avoiding compatibility issues with proto2 clients talking to proto3 servers and vice versa.

-TODO grpc ccccccccccccccccccccccccccccccccccccc